karock5345/aqs8server/readme.md

 - Add Cancel Ticket to web my ticket
 - Add My e-Ticket link QR code for print ticket
 - Add Web Touch function for new ticket
+- Change user branch authority (Admin, Report) : User in group Admin or Report.
+For example, if user mary is Admin Group and Branch 1,2.
+Mary only add / edit / del user which is Branch 1 or 2 or 1,2.
+If the user_A is branch 1,2,3.
+Mary do not have access to user_A.

 # Development env setup
 ### <span style="color:orange;">**Setup python: :**</span>